 Love & affection

 Follow the city’s licensing rules.
-You should attach the license to the boerboel’s collar.
-The license, along with an ID tattoo, can easily help secure your boerboel’s return if he happens to go missing.
+You should attach the license to the Boerboel collar.
+The license, along with an ID tattoo, can quickly help secure your dog’s return if he happens to go missing.

 Feed Healthy food